dipjyotimetia/PostMortem/README.md

 ## How It Works

-PostMorterm utilizes the [postman-collection](https://github.com/postmanlabs/postman-collection) SDK to parse Postman collections and transform them into Mocha/Chai/Supertest tests by:
+postmortem utilizes the [postman-collection](https://github.com/postmanlabs/postman-collection) SDK to parse Postman collections and transform them into Mocha/Chai/Supertest tests by:

 1. **Reading** the Postman collection structure and validating input
 2. **Parsing** requests, tests, and folder organization